 I am always really amazed at how scammers construct fake ID cards and forge passports and do it so badly that those documents might as well have FAKE printed all over them.
 In my scambaiting exploits, I have literally conned many Internet scammers into providing me with their alleged ID cards or passport scans, sometimes both.
 In every single case, those IDs and passports were very badly faked, often by scammers who were really beyond stupid.
 Of course the people who were presented with those fake documents and believed that they were authentic were even more stupid than the scammers.

-All passports around the world use a particular font of a particular size because it is specially designed to be read accurately by scanners.
+All passports around the world use a particular font of a particular size because it is specially designed to be read accurately by scanners used by Immigration authorities.
 I am not going to mention the name and size of this font, but I am really surprised that the scammers who concoct these fake passports haven't had the brains to even acquire and use this font.
 But that is good, because their fake documents scream FORGERY and give me a good laugh as well.

-Here are some examples of the many forged passports and fake IDs that I have conned out of scammers, along with descriptions of the idiotic mistakes that they made on them.
+Here are some examples of the many forged passports that I have conned out of scammers, along with descriptions of the idiotic mistakes that they made on them.

 Right away, you can see that the name George Cole and London are in a completely different font from the official international passport font.
 The photo has been Photoshopped to cover the original photo and you can tell that by the background on the left of the head is different to the background on the passport page.